Powered by

 Why predicting fog is still a mystery for meteorologists?

 Fog, a common weather phenomenon, also holds quite a mystery.
-Particularly in areas of complex terrain like mountainous regions
+Particularly in areas of complex terrain like mountainous regions, people have long found fog intriguing and concerning.

 By Ground Report